 Students who require a paper-based assessment as an accommodation will be accommodated using the print-on-demand (POD) format.
 This accommodation allows paper copies of the test to be printed locally and provided to the student.
-Students who use the POD format for the mathematics assessment must be provided with a handheld calculator, the type of which depends on the student's grade level and content area, refer to Table 6: Handheld Calculator Use (POD) by Grade Level for the AK STAR Mathematics Assessments.
+Students who use the POD format for the mathematics assessment must be provided with a handheld calculator, the type of which depends on the student's grade and content area, refer to Table 6: Handheld Calculator Use (POD) by Grade Level for the AK STAR Mathematics Assessments.

-Students in grades 6, 7, or 8 who have the documented accommodation to use a handheld calculator for mathematics assessments instead of the calculator embedded in the test platforms will be required to take the POD format of the assessment and should be provided the appropriate calculator following Table 5: Calculator Use by Grade Level for the AK STAR Mathematics Assessments and Table 6: Handheld Calculator Use (POD) by Grade Level for the AK STAR Mathematics Assessments.
+Students in grades 6, 7, or 8 who have the documented accommodation to use a handheld calculator for mathematics assessments instead of the calculator embedded in the test platforms will be required to take the POD format of the assessment and should be provided the appropriate calculator following Table 6: Handheld Calculator Use (POD) by Grade Level for the AK STAR Mathematics Assessments.